-Options for Microsoft Windows are similar, with app, game and website restrictions all possible.
-Details are here.
-Unfortunately, Microsoft’s insistence in tying all of these options to online Microsoft accounts make all of this unnecessarily laborious to set up.
+Options for Microsoft Windows are similar, with app, game, and website restrictions all possible.
+Details available here.
+Unfortunately, Microsoft’s insistence in tying all of these options to online Microsoft accounts do make it quite laborious to set up.
 However, it is important that you do so.

 3. Dedicated parent control software

-Software like Net Nanny takes Internet safety far further, with features for blocking content, controlling access to social media and even monitoring family internet use so that you know exactly what is accessed and when.
+Software like Net Nanny takes Internet safety to the next level.
+It provides features for blocking content, controlling access to social media, and even monitoring family internet use so that you know exactly what is accessed and when.

-Net Nanny also works on mobile Android and iOS devices, so can be used to lock down the devices children use at school and elsewhere.
+Net Nanny is also available on mobile Android and iOS devices, which means it can be used to lock down mobile devices children use outside the home (at school or elsewhere).

-- Your children are already “savvy” as to the risks facing them online.
+- Your children are already aware of the kinds of online risks they might face.

-- They’re in no doubt that you are switched on to online realities and not naive enough to be fooled.
+- Your children know that you are switched on and are unlikely to be fooled.

-With this in mind, once again we arrive back at the importance of parents educating themselves about online dangers, and not leaving all the knowledge in the hands of their offspring.
+This is why parents must educate themselves about online dangers and not leave all the knowledge in the hands of their children.

-One possible approach is to share some more of DoSomething.org’s statistics with them.
-A good one is that nearly one in five people share these “private” communications with people they weren’t intended for.
+One approach is to share some of DoSomething.org’s statistics with them.
+Kids need to understand that one in five people share private communications with third parties they weren’t originally intended for.